PortiESP/porti-web-cmd/README.md

 The project makes use of some custom *commands* that will help the user discovering the site

+## Bootloader animation

+> 🆕 The first time you visit the page, an animation will be displayed simulating the booting-up of a computer.
+Once you have completed all the booting animation, it will display only every 24h

+1. The first screen is the **language selection**, use the vertical arrows to navigate over the options and press ENTER to confirm
+2. Then, the screen will print some mock logs and
+3. Finally the CLI is running

+## How to start?

 > Read the initial message and then use the `help` command to get started

 ### Commands